School Name: Brown University

 Brown is located in Providence, Rhode Island.
-With a population of 180,393, Providence is the most populous city in Rhode Island, making it a vibrant city to live in, but not so crowded as to be overwhelming.
-If ever want to escape the college bubble, it couldn’t be easier: Brown is about one hour south of Boston, about three hours north of New York City, and 30 minutes from the beach by train or car.
+With a population of about 180,000, Providence is the most populous city in Rhode Island, making it a vibrant city to live in, but not so crowded as to be overwhelming (the same can be said about the campus itself).
+If you ever want to escape the college bubble, it couldn’t be easier: Brown is about one hour south of Boston, about three hours north of New York City, and 30 minutes from the beach by train or car.
 Even though Providence is one of the oldest cities in the U.S., with eight colleges and universities, it’s home to plenty of young people.
 If you need help figuring out whether or not you can make Brown University your home for four years, check out their campus tour.

 What is the student body like at Brown?

 Brown University consists of ~6,700 undergraduate students.
 Of those students, 53% are female, 47% are male, 69.2% are white, 24% are Asian, 14.2% are Hispanic or Latino, 11.2% are Black, 2.1% are American Indian or Alaskan Native, and 0.6% are Pacific Islander (including those who identify with more than one ethnicity).
 In terms of Early Decision accepted students in 2020: Brown noted on their website that “44 percent are students of color, defined as those who self-identify as Black, Latinx, Native American, Native Hawaiian or Pacific Islander, or Asian.”
 Brown is an incredibly diverse place with students from different backgrounds and cultures.